 “Keppel Young Leaders will continue to refine the training programme with a view to scale up production over the next two years.
 We will also work with SPD on marketing and branding, process optimisation and distribution,” said Ivan Lim, President of Keppel Young Leaders and General Manager of Specialised Vessels at Keppel Offshore & Marine.

 “People with disabilities have potential.
 What they need is help to maximise their potential to achieve and contribute more, and for their abilities to be recognised.
 It is very encouraging to see Keppel volunteers and young leaders actively giving back to the community.
 Through this partnership, we look forward to enabling more persons with disabilities,” said Pauline Tan, senior manager of the sheltered workshop programme.

 Besides funding support, Keppel staff will also volunteer at SPD and befriend SPD clients through diverse activities.
 This year, they have brought a group of sheltered workshop trainees to attend the National Day Parade and organised a financial literacy workshop.
 They will also be volunteering at the workshop to help with assignments, such as packing and packaging work.

 Sheltered workshop trainee Koh Xiang Qing, was one of participants of the financial literacy workshop.
-“They taught us about accounting for money and change, which is a useful skill for us when buying things.
+“They taught us about managing our money, which is a useful skill for us when buying things.
 I hope to attend more such workshops in the future,” she said.

 We will continue to work with SPD on engagement opportunities and make a positive difference in the lives of beneficiaries,” said Teri Liew, President of Keppel Volunteers.